DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 3: Digital (1)

-- We developed modular code, each dictating the functions are a peripheral of the microcontroller.
+- We developed modular code, each dictating the functions for a peripheral of the microcontroller.

 # Slide 4: Digital (2)

-- We chose to implement a custom print function for the purpose of transmitting data over UART.
+- To highlight, we chose to implement a custom print function for the purpose of transmitting data over UART.

-# Slide 5: Digital (3)
+# Slide 5: Digital (3) (1:30-1:40)

+- We decided that the printf() function is a unnecessary intensive/costly function for the purpose of our project.
+There are many functions of printf() we do not use such as hexadecimal comparability.
+So, we implemented our own print function.
-- The custom print function combines our modular transmit and calculation functions to achieve seamless, clean looking snippets of code to transmit anything from the microcontroller.
+- Ordinarily we would have to transmit each character separately and call multiple functions for transmitting numbers.
+The custom print function combines our modular transmit and calculation functions to achieve seamless, clean looking snippets of code to transmit anything from the microcontroller.
+- This reduced print function also saves valuable memory for the processing of the signal data.
+Using up 280 bytes, about 70% reduction in size.
-- The use of simple, intuitive function implementations is helpful in our collaboration in the project for others to be updated on the development of the firmware.
+- The use of modular, intuitive function implementations is helpful in our collaboration in the project for others to be updated on the development of the firmware.
-- [How the hell is the custom print function uses less space?]

 # Slide 6: PCB (1)

+- Fast switching diodes?
+- Choices in ceramic and electrolyte capacitor

-# Slide 7: Breadboard Prototype
+# Slide 7: Breadboard Prototype (20-30s)

 - To meet the deadlines for this design project, the peak detector was unable to be added to the PCB layout before send off to manufacture due to technical issues.
 - However, that did not stop us from developing and testing a peak detector on our bread board.
+Yet, due to the limitations of the COVID situation, we are unable to test our circuit in reality before this presentation.

 # Slide 8: End